-Now, assuming I rule out the incidence of some weird gym machine impregnation (like that woman who ate the dodgy squid piece and ended up with squid babies) because, let’s face it if I don’t that’s me and the lat pulldown parting company from now on, I’m figuring it must be something to do with my ‘I puff up like a balloon given the slightest opportunity’ stomach,’ so I asked Kesh Patel, Research and Development Manager for Premier Training International the big question…
+Now, assuming you rule out the incidence of some weird gym machine impregnation (like that woman who ate the dodgy squid piece and ended up with squid babies) because, let’s face it if I don’t that’s me and the lat pulldown parting company from now on, I’m figuring it must be something to do with my ‘I puff up like a balloon given the slightest opportunity’ stomach,’ so I asked Kesh Patel, Research and Development Manager for Premier Training International the big question…

 Why Does My Stomach Look Bigger After Working Out?